You may travel with a service animal at no additional cost so long as it meets the requirements.

 *This type of animal will only travel at no cost on flights within Mexico and from/to Central America.

 People with a physical, sensory (visual or hearing), or intellectual disability have the right to travel with a service dog at no additional charge.
 If this is your case, our staff will assist you throughout your whole journey at the airport.

-Otherwise, the support animal may still travel on board by paying an additional fee.
+Otherwise, the support animal may still travel onboard or be checked in by paying an additional fee.

 You must present the vaccination record that includes the first administration of a rabies vaccine or current booster dose.

 If your pet is receiving the rabies vaccine for the first time, it must be administered at least 30 days before the date of your flight.

 If your pet is 15 months of age or older, it must have a current booster dose of rabies vaccine to be able to fly without waiting for 30 days.